 “Life can be tough.
 Be kind to yourself.”

-Shadeen Francis, MFT is a marriage and family therapist whose passion is to create networks that provide support and bring about positive change.
+Shadeen Francis, LMFT is a marriage and family therapist whose passion is to create networks that provide support and bring about positive change.
 She always aims to provide a collaborative care environment in which clients feel safe, supported and understood.
 Shadeen promotes opportunities for client self-acceptance, engagement with support networks, and positive change in their lives.
 Goal setting and systemic thinking are important parts of her therapeutic process.

 Shadeen assists her clients in recognizing their core obstacles, looking for recurring themes, and building on their existing strengths to overcome difficulties.
 She works hard to understand each client’s unique situation, and create a supportive healing relationship.
 Her clients can expect an approach to therapy that is compassionate, direct, and focused on creating effective and creative solutions to life’s challenges.
 Her areas of expertise include anxiety, couples communication, healing after infidelity, parent-child bonding, self-esteem coaching, LGBT relationships, (re)building sexual intimacy, and managing life transitions.